 Welcome to Faith Development for Children at Main Line Unitarian Church.
-We offer Religious Education on Sunday mornings from September through June.
-Our Religious Education programs seek to:
+We offer classes on Sunday mornings year round (age grouped from September through June, one-room schoolhouse in July and August) at 10:00 a.m.
+Our Faith Development programs seek to:

 Each Sunday service includes a Story for All Ages, when teachers, children, and families are together with the rest of the community for a portion of our Sunday worship in the sanctuary.
 This is a special time when younger members of our community are brought into the circle of those gathered to worship in the manner of Unitarian Universalist congregations—becoming familiar with the traditions and rituals of our faith.
 We encourage families to bring children to a Story for All Ages at an early age.